 K. Disclosure of the financial impact of any change in the chosen set of valuation mortality rates

 Drafting Note: Annual actuarial opinions, certifications and reports for the use of “X” factors have been required since the implementation of the NAIC’s Valuation of Life Insurance Model Regulation.
-The work and analysis to be performed for Preferred Class Certification is very similar to the requirements for the use of the “X” factors and the appointed actuary may combine the selection and analysis of “X” factors and the selection and analysis of 2001 CSO Preferred Class Structure Mortality Table into one actuarial opinion, certification and annual experience report, if the appointed actuary wishes to do so.
+The work and analysis to be performed for Preferred Class Certification is very similar to the requirements for the use of the “X” factors and the appointed actuary may combine the selection and analysis of “X” factors and the selection and analysis of Applicable CSO Preferred Class Structure Mortality Table into one actuarial opinion, certification and annual experience report, if the appointed actuary wishes to do so.

 6. Other Items of Note

-A. If a class of business is assigned to a different set of mortality rates within the 2001 CSO Preferred Class Structure Mortality Table (either a higher or lower level of mortality rates) from that used in the prior valuation, the change is not considered a basis change, and the reserve change must be accounted for in the calculation of gain from operations.
+A. If a class of business is assigned to a different set of mortality rates within the Applicable CSO Preferred Class Structure Mortality Table (either a higher or lower level of mortality rates) from that used in the prior valuation, the change is not considered a basis change, and the reserve change must be accounted for in the calculation of gain from operations.

-B. Multiple underwriting classes on a policy form can be mapped into the same set of mortality rates within the 2001 CSO Preferred Class Structure Mortality Table, if, in aggregate, the underwriting classes can be shown to have anticipated mortality no greater than the valuation basic table underlying the set of mortality rates selected.
+B. Multiple underwriting classes on a policy form can be mapped into the same set of mortality rates within the Applicable CSO Preferred Class Structure Mortality Table, if, in aggregate, the underwriting classes can be shown to have anticipated mortality no greater than the valuation basic table underlying the set of mortality rates selected.

-C. If a company chooses to use the 2001 CSO Preferred Class Structure Mortality Table for basic reserves, the same table must be the basis for the calculation of deficiency reserves.
+C. If a company chooses to use the Applicable CSO Preferred Class Structure Mortality Table for basic reserves, the same table must be the basis for the calculation of deficiency reserves, if applicable.